dustincoker/sugarcrm-bpmdash/README.md

 ---

 ## Installation
-1. Copy the `custom/` directory into your SugarCRM instance.
+1. Copy only these files into your instance, **merging into existing folders** (do not overwrite unrelated files):
 2. Run Quick Repair and Rebuild from the Admin panel.
-3. Add the BPM Dash dashlet to your dashboard.
+3. Add the SugarBPM dashlet to the record view dashboard.
-4. The dashlet will automatically fetch related case data for the record you are viewing.
+4. The dashlet will automatically fetch related triggered process definition data for the record you are viewing.

 ---